bizarresoftware/CSPOASite/about/index.md

 The CSPOA Board consists of the following members:

-* Jared Alexander -- President
+* Joe Daues -- President
-* Lisa Conover -- Vice President
+* Chris Weiss -- Vice President
-* Jennifer Montgomery -- Secretary
+* Will Crites -- Secretary
-* Rachel Barnes -- Treasurer
+* Jim Hodge -- Treasurer
-* Martha Cordonnier -- Bookkeeper (not on Board)
+* Morgan Odell -- Bookkeeper (not on Board)
+* Rachel Barnes
+* John Travers
+* Nicole Smith
+* Lori Enyart
+* Joanne Hawkins
+* Mary Jean Wilson
+* Rod Whitlock

 ## Covenant
 The CSPOA Covenant includes the information regarding how the neighborhoods are governed.
 The full version currently exists only in paper format.
 Below is a summary version.
 Please note that summary is a brief overview of the covenants and is only intended for quick review by current residents and/or potential new residents.